VtEcostudies/SOBees_Conservation/content/homepage/02_Imporant_Habitats.md

 }
 </style>

-Since many are closely tied to individual flower species or genera, planting and encouraging flowers that support threatened bees is both scalable and actionable.
-Other habitats such as mature hardwoods and sandpits are known to support unique bee communities, and deserve consideration when planning bee-focused conservation actions.
+Since many bees are closely tied to individual flower species or genera, planting and encouraging flowers that support bees that are conservation concern can quickly be beneficial for their populations.
+Other habitats, such as mature rich hardwoods or sand pits, support unique bee communities and deserve bee-focused management and conservation actions.
 The following  list of plant communities or other habitats support a high proportion of unique and/or imperiled bee species.

 <!-- <div class="doubleColumn">
 <div>